 Capital Gains: Capital gains realized by nonresidents are treated as regular income, and are taxed at the personal tax rate of 20%.

 Residents: Residents are taxed on their income from Taiwanese sources at progressive rates, from 5% to 40%.

 Rent Control: There is rent-control, and tenants have security of tenure.
 However, most landlords catering to the low income segment do not follow the law.

 However, those who cater to the expatriate and high income market have no choice but to follow the law.
 To avoid the legal disadvantages, most high-end apartments rent as serviced apartments.

-In his inaugural address, Ma promised “no independence, no reunification and no war.”
-Since 2009, several memorandums of agreement between Taiwan and China on financial cooperation have been signed.
-These symbolic gestures reassured both investors and homebuyers alike.
+In his inaugural address, Ma promised “no independence, no reunification and no war” .
+In November 2009, several memorandums of agreement between Taiwan and China on financial cooperation were signed.
+These gestures reassured investors and home buyers alike.